 - Performance ($26 per month)

 The Personal plan is pretty similar to the free plan, but it does let you connect a custom domain.
 The Professional plan removes ads from your site and comes with unlimited storage, while the Performance plan gives you more advanced ecommerce tools.
-As you can see, Weebly is one of the best value platforms around.
+As you can see, Weebly is one of the best value platforms around with a 5 out of 5 in value for money in our research.
+Not an easy feat to achieve.

 WordPress.org is a different story.
 As an open-source platform, your website is what you make it, and there are no price plans.
 However, the costs rack up as you purchase web hosting, SSL certificates, themes, and plugins.